Update (April 29):

 "I couldn't ask for a better son," he said.
 "He was the joy of my life."

-for the family had raised more than $30,000 as of Tuesday afternoon.
+A fundraising page for the family had raised more than $30,000 as of Tuesday afternoon.

 Rob Tittle, Tori Tittle, 20, and Rebekah Tittle, 14, Paron: Three members of the 11-person Tittle family were killed when a tornado tore their two-story home down to the foundation.
 Emily Tittle, 17, told the Associated Press that her family took shelter under the stairs before the storm tore the walls away.
 Her father, Rob Tittle, her sister, Tori, 20, and another sister, Rebekah, 14, were killed; her six other siblings were hospitalized.